-On 15 December 2010, The Security Council in UNSCR 1958 terminated all residual activities under the “Oil-for-Food” Program and authorized the transfer of the remaining funds to the Development Fund of Iraq except for $131 million retained for UN Program termination-related expenses and indemnification (until 31 December 2016, subsequently extended to 30 June 2017 by UNSCR 2335).
+On 15 December 2010, The Security Council in UNSCR 1958 terminated all residual activities under the “Oil-for-Food” Program (established in 1995 by UNSCR 986) and authorized the transfer of the remaining funds to the Development Fund of Iraq except for $131 million retained for UN Program termination-related expenses and indemnification until 31 December 2016 (subsequently extended to 30 June 2017 by UNSCR 2335).
 The full implementation of the UNSCR 1958 and 2335, and thus the transfer of remaining $138,424,160 to the government of Iraq, was acknowledged on 8 December 2017 by UNSCR 2390.
 The other two 15 December 2010 resolutions terminated the UNSCR 1783 requirement for the deposition of all proceeds from petroleum, petroleum products, and natural gas sales to the Development Fund for Iraq (UNSCR 1956) and the UNSCR 687 and 707 weapons of mass destruction, missile, and civil nuclear-related measures (UNSCR 1957).
-Further terminations came in June 2013 regarding the UNSCR 686 provisions for return of all Kuwaiti property seized by Iraq and the UNSCR 686 and 687 provisions for repatriation or return of all Kuwaiti and third country nationals or their remains (UNSCR 2107).
+Further terminations came in June 2013, when the UNSCR 686 provisions for return of all Kuwaiti property seized by Iraq and the UNSCR 686 and 687 provisions for repatriation or return of all Kuwaiti and third country nationals or their remains were lifted and the mandate over the issue was given to UNAMI (UNSCR 2107).
+Overall, relations between Iraq and Kuwait improved and significant progress was made on repatriation and the return of Kuwaiti property under UNAMI’s oversight since 2018.

 Constrain remnants of the former Iraqi regime from challenging the Government of Iraq.